php-deal/framework/README.md

 ```

-Foo::bar does not accept '1' and '2' literals as a parameter.
+Foo::setBar does not accept '1' and '2' literals as a parameter.

 Integration with assertion library
 ----------